One District One Product (ODOP) Under PMFME Scheme

 Financial institutions and banks offer specialised business loans tailored for the food processing sector, with attractive interest rates and repayment schedules.
 Entrepreneurs should leverage these loans strategically to bridge any funding gaps, ensuring that their enterprise can grow without financial constraints.

-Benefits and eligibility of PMFME Scheme
+Benefits of PMFME Scheme

 Managing expenses effectively is crucial for the success of any micro food processing enterprise.
 The PMFME scheme, coupled with business loans, offers a financial backbone, but entrepreneurs must also adopt sound financial management practices.
 This includes: